Garden Museum: Phase I (2008)

-In 2008, the museum's interior was transformed into a centre for exhibitions and events by the construction of contemporary gallery spaces.
+Following a design competition, in 2008, the museum's interior was transformed into a centre for exhibitions and events by the construction of contemporary gallery spaces; the work was designed by Dow Jones Architects.
 The renamed museum (now the Garden Museum) opened to the public on 18 November of that year.

 Phase II (2015–2017)

 From 2015 to 2017, the Museum undertook a second phase of work to complete the restoration of the ancient structure and its transformation into a museum.
 In 2014 the museum was awarded a grant of £3,510,600 from the Heritage Lottery Fund for the development.
-The redeveloped museum re-opened in 2017 with more galleries and spaces for education and events inserted into the historic interior in an award-winning design by Dow Jones Architects.
+The redeveloped museum re-opened in 2017 with more galleries and spaces for education and events inserted into the historic interior in a second, award-winning design by Dow Jones Architects.

 This phase doubled the space for display of the permanent collection, 95% of which was in store, and created extra space for schools and community outreach work, in addition to a bigger café and modern visitor services.
 At the core of the project was an aspiration to create the country's first archive of garden and landscape design which is open to the public on appointment.
-The museum now includes a recreation of "Tradescant’s Ark" through the loan from the Ashmolean Museum of the objects which originally belonged in Tradescant's collection at Lambeth, later bequeathed to his neighbour, Elias Ashmole.
+The museum now includes a recreation of "Tradescant's Ark" through the loan from the Ashmolean Museum of the objects which originally belonged in Tradescant's collection at Lambeth, later bequeathed to his neighbour, Elias Ashmole.

 The redevelopment also included a viewing platform being lowered onto the medieval tower, allowing the public to access the tower and enjoy the view across the Thames to Westminster for the first time.

-In 2020, Dan Pearson designed a new courtyard garden for Garden Museum, his inspiration for this garden came from a number of people who might be considered the modern-day equivalents of the Tradescants.
+In 2020, Dan Pearson designed a new courtyard garden for Garden Museum; his inspiration for this garden came from a number of people who might be considered the modern-day equivalents of the Tradescants.